Peer review policy

-Ethical obligations of reviewers of manuscripts
+Ethical obligations of reviewers

 To ensure the highest quality research in UCL Press publications, reviewers are expected to uphold the following when reviewing: